 - No asset diversification.
 JL Collins claims that he “hates bonds.”
 Again, this statement seems reductive, simplistic, and downright erroneous.
 While I’m the first to support young investors holding 100% stocks for a while to maximize growth, Collins’s blanket argument against bonds is completely unfounded.
 He claims that since we should ignore the short term noise of any market turmoil during accumulation, we don’t need bonds.
-That sounds great on paper, but the emotional and psychological aspects of investing are very real.
+That sounds great on paper, but the emotional and psychological aspects of investing are unfortunately very real.
 The reality is most investors will pay attention to the short term noise and don’t have the stomach for a 100% stocks position during a market crash.
-Investors tend to severely overestimate their tolerance for risk, only realizing during a crash when they panic sell.
+Investors tend to severely overestimate their tolerance for risk, only realizing it during a crash when they panic sell.
 Asset allocation should obviously depend on one’s time horizon and personal risk tolerance; one that lets you sleep at night and stay the course is the right one for you, which may very well include bonds.
-And since we’re talking about a lazy portfolio in which allocations may not change over one’s investing horizon, it would be silly to simply throw bonds out the window for no reason.
+And since we’re talking about a lazy portfolio in which allocations may not change over one’s investing horizon, it would be naive to simply throw bonds out the window for no reason, and any advisor worth their salt would and should scoff at the idea.
 Collins does admit that an investor at or nearing retirement should probably have some bonds in their portfolio.
 But long bonds also beat stocks from 2000 to 2020 with much lower volatility and risk, so a “lower performance” argument doesn’t hold much weight either.
 If we look at STRIPS (e.g. $EDV), the performance difference widens even further.
 We also know there have been plenty of periods where the market risk factor premium was negative, i.e. T Bills beat the stock market – the 15 years from 1929 to 1943, the 17 years from 1966-82, and the 13 years from 2000-12.
+I’ve ranted about bonds elsewhere here.

 JL Collins Simple Path To Wealth Portfolio ETF Pie for M1 Finance